dgabriele/PyGQL/README.md

 #### `request`
 This is an HTTP Request object from your web framework.

-#### `query`
+#### `gql_query`
 This is an instance of `pygql.Query`.
-It contains the arguments to the graph node as well as a list of the queried fields through the `props` attribute.
+It contains the arguments to the node as well as a list of the fields queried, accessed through the `fields` attribute.
 It also has a recusive mapping to child Query objects in the `children` attribute.

 #### `children`
 Suppose that you have two distinct paths: `user` and `user.company`.
 When executing a query for `user.company`, a depth-first traversal is performed.
 The computed result of each node is passed up to its parent.
 In the example above, the `children` argument to the `user` node would be a Python dict, mapping `'company'` to the result returned by the callable registered with the `user.company` path.